DataDog/chaos-controller/README.md

 To get started, a chaos engineer simply needs to define a `yaml` file which contains all of the specifications needed by our custom Kubernetes Resource to run the preferred disruption `Kind`.

+## Kubernetes 1.20.x known issues

+**Latest Kubernetes version supported: 1.19.x ([more info](#kubernetes-120x-known-issues))** [The following issue](https://github.com/kubernetes/kubernetes/issues/97288) prevents the controller from running properly on Kubernetes 1.20.x.
+We don't plan to support this version.
+[The fix](https://github.com/kubernetes/kubernetes/pull/97980) should be released with Kubernetes 1.21.

+## Disclaimer

+The **Chaos Controller** allows you to disrupt your Kubernetes infrastructure through various means including but not limited to: bringing down resources you have provisioned and preventing critical data from being transmitted between resources.
+The use of **Chaos Controller** on your production system is done at your own discretion and risk.

 ## Table of Contents

 * [Getting Started](#usage)